BEYOND PRONOUNS

 But identity isn’t fixed—and neither is language.
 I remain open to the idea that there might be new words in the future that better describe who I am.
 Language is a tool for expression, not a cage.

 Energetically and spiritually, I experience myself as something far more expansive.
-I am not half-masculine and half-feminine.
+I am not a percentage masculine and a percentage feminine.
 I am whole.
 Some parts of me are tender, others fierce.
 Some logical, others intuitive.
-I contain multitudes.
+I contain many things, some that contradict each other.

 As artist and writer Alok Vaid-Menon says: